Healthcare

-Create policies, procedures, and training materials structured around OCR's safeguard requirements in about 45–60 minutes.
+Create HIPAA policies, procedures, and training materials structured around OCR safeguard requirements.
 Built for practices adopting AI clinical documentation tools.

-⚠️ 2025–2026: Tighter expectations for AI and HIPAA: Recent HIPAA guidance and expert commentary confirm that the Privacy and Security Rules fully apply to AI tools that handle PHI, including AI scribes and documentation assistants[5].
-OCR and industry observers highlight increasing scrutiny of AI workflows, stronger expectations for documented safeguards, and more rigorous training and risk analysis documentation in 2025–2026[4][6].
-Civil monetary penalties for HIPAA violations are organized into four tiers based on culpability; in recent HHS schedules, the top tier (Tier 4, willful neglect not corrected) carries per‑violation maximums in the high tens of thousands of dollars and annual caps over $2 million for repeated violations of the same requirement[3].
+2025 and 2026: Tighter expectations for AI and HIPAA.
+Recent HIPAA guidance confirms that the Privacy and Security Rules fully apply to AI tools that handle PHI, including AI scribes and documentation assistants.
+OCR and industry observers highlight increasing scrutiny of AI workflows, stronger expectations for documented safeguards, and more rigorous training and risk analysis documentation.
+Civil monetary penalties for HIPAA violations are organized into four tiers based on culpability, with top-tier per-violation maximums in the high tens of thousands of dollars and annual caps over $2 million.
 This page is informational and not legal advice.

 Built for Practices Without a Compliance Program

-of independent primary care physicians in a 2025 Elation Health survey reported using AI-powered tools daily for clinical documentation[1].
+of independent primary care physicians in a 2025 survey reported using AI-powered tools daily for clinical documentation.

 of physicians across specialties report using some form of health AI, with documentation and workflow support among the top use cases.